GHOST-Aram/friendly-docs/users/docs/[id]/patch.md

 ## PUT `users/:id`

-This endpoint allows you to apply partial or full updates on the details of a specific user.
+This endpoint allows you to modify the details of a specific user.

 ### Authenticated

 Only authenticated users can update their information.
 A user can only update a document they own.
-If a user tries to update a document owned by another user, a `Forbidden 403` response will be received.
+If a user tries to update a document owned by another user, a `Forbidden` response with status code `403` will be sent.

 Visit the [authorization documentation](../../../authentication/authentication.md) to learn how to acquire authentication token.